-Despite forewarnings, the proprietors of Himalayan Escapes tour company entice explorers to embark on a rugged train journey to the mystical Everest.
-First stop is Norbu and Bob’s booking office to obtain permits, and then it’s off to Tashi’s General Store and Bar for needed supplies for the journey.
+Despite forewarnings and local legends, the proprietors of Himalayan Escapes tour company are offering excursions through the Himalayas.
+You’ll pass through Proprietors Norbu and Bob’s booking office to travel documents and permits, and then it’s off to Tashi’s General Store and Bar for needed supplies for the journey.

-After passing through the entrance, explorers pass through an old tea warehouse that houses an elaborate museum run by Professor Pumba Dorjay, a conservation biologist who believes the yeti’s existence is grounded in fact.
-The richly designed yeti museum showcases artifacts reflecting Nepalese culture, plus a history of the Himalayas and tales of the yeti.
-Photos show Sherpas and others who have conquered the summit.
+You’ll then weave through an old tea warehouse that houses a Yeti museum run by Professor Pumba Dorjay, a conservation biologist who believes in the yeti’s existence.
+Here you’ll see artifacts reflecting Nepalese culture, a history of the Himalayas, photos of those who have hiked to the summit and tales of the yeti.

-Expedition Everest: Now equipped to conquer the mountain, trekkers board the Anandapur Rail Service.
-This aging 34-passenger industrial railway, which was once used to transport tea, is now destined for the foot of Mount Everest.
+Attraction: You’ll board the Anandapur Rail Service, which was once used to transport tea, is now destined for the foot of Mount Everest and the Forbidden Mountain.

-As the steam train rolls through thick bamboo forests and fern groves up the first hill through a fortress, ritualized music signals riders to dangers ahead.
-En route, a cluster of sacred yeti totems and a massive yeti mural crafted on the rockwork gives further warning to turn back.
+The train initially glides through bamboo forests and tea farms before beginning its climb to the top.
+En route, a cluster of sacred yeti totems and a massive yeti mural crafted on the rockwork give warning to turn back.

-But suddenly the train screeches to a halt near a gnarled mass of twisted metal.
-In a fit of rage, the yeti has torn apart the track.
-The thrills intensify as the runaway train moves both forward and backward through darkened mountain caverns and icy canyons and guests head for an inevitable face-to-muzzle showdown with the towering yeti — known to some as the abominable snowman.
+As you reach the mountain’s peak. the train screeches to a halt near a gnarled mass of twisted metal.
+In a fit of rage, the yeti has torn apart the track!
+The thrills intensify as the runaway train shoots backward through darkened mountain caverns and icy canyons.

-Important Note about the Yeti: When the attraction opened, the Yeti was an awesome audio-anamatronic figure, it moved and was quite amazing.
+Important Note about the Yeti: When the attraction opened, the Yeti was an awesome audio-anamatronic figure, moving and grabbing at the train.
 Unfortunately, there were problems with the Yeti figure and it no longer moves.
-So while this was originally one of the cool “Disney” highlights of the attraction, sadly it is no more.
+It’s still towering and intimidating though!

 Expedition Everest is a Tier 2 FASTPASS+ attraction.
 The attraction often has very long lines.
 FASTPASS+ is highly recommended!